 A long-standing tradition in economic geography has emphasized the importance of path dependence in the location of factors of production (Krugman, 1991; Bleakley and Lin, 2012).
 While it is well-documented that cities are persistent as the locations of economic activity, the specific mechanisms that cause the persistence are still unknown.
 We take a step toward identifying such mechanisms by studying the causal effect of staying in a location on an individual's likelihood of staying there longer.
-We call this phenomenon "root growing."
-In contrast to standard amenities that are independent of a person's history of residential location,
+We call this phenomenon "root

 \This paper was formerly circulated under the title "Dynamic Amenities and Path-Dependence in Location Choice".
 We are grateful for funding from the Independent Research Fund Denmark grant number 8019-00031B which made this project possible.
-We would also like to thank for helpful comments Niels Henning Bjørn, Anna Piil Damm, David Hummels, Birthe Larson, Rie Martens, Herdis Steingrimsdottir, Chong Xiang, participants at a NOITS meeting, a Meeting of the Urban Economics Association, a Kraks Fund seminar, and seminars at Copenhagen Business School and Purdue.
+We would also like to thank for helpful comments Niels Henning Bjørn, Anna Piil Damm, Laurent Gobillon, David Hummels, Birthe Larson, Rie Martens, Marie Louise Schultz-Nielsen, Herdis Steingrimsdottir, Chong Xiang, participants at a NOITS meeting, a Meeting of the Urban Economics Association, a Kraks Fund seminar, and seminars at Copenhagen Business School and Purdue, as well as two anonymous referees.
 All remaining errors are our own.

-a person's roots grow over time in her particular location.
+growing."
+In contrast to conventional amenities that are independent of a person's history of residential location, a person's roots grow over time in her particular location.
 The benefit that a person derives from living in a city rises as the person learns about local amenities, as she gets attached to them, and as her social network expands.

 Many people have lived where they are for many years and are attached to their home city.
 We can confirm in our Danish data that the longer someone has been in a location, the less likely she is to leave.
 This relationship is robust to controlling for marital status, age, number of children, and home ownership status.
 But that is not enough to show what we are after.
-To take an example from the US, the people who remain in Washington DC for several years are likely those who do not mind a long commute and can adapt to a humid summer.
+To take an example from the US, the people who remain in Washington DC for several years are likely those who do not mind a long commute or a humid summer.
 The long-term residents of a city are selected into being unlikely to leave, for reasons that have nothing to do with deepening roots.
 To separate root growing from such underlying correlations, we examine a counterfactual question-namely, if a person who left a city had spent a few more years there, would she have been less likely to leave?